Be prepared, this is an unconventional Ruby book. To use author’s words

 If you are a beginner to intermediate level Ruby programmer, this book is a must read that it’s likely to help you improving your Ruby skill and writing code in the Ruby way.

-If you are completely new to Ruby, I don’t recommend this book as a first reading.
-You might want to start with a Ruby reference to learn how programming in Ruby, then read Eloquent Ruby to learn how programming in the Ruby way.
+If you are completely new to Ruby, I don’t recommend to start with this.
+Approach the language by reading a “programming with Ruby” book, then read Eloquent Ruby to learn how to program in the Ruby way.

 If you are a Ruby expert and you have been writing Ruby for the last 5 years, don’t be too self-confident.
-I’m quite sure the book will be able to provide you some valuable advice more than once.
+I’m quite sure the book will be able to provide you some valuable advice.